Jiāng (surname 江)

 Jiang (江 (Gong^{1}, Kang), also romanized Chiang, Kong, Kang) is a Chinese surname, accounting for 0.26% of the Han Chinese population.
 It is the 52nd most common Chinese surname and is the 141st surname listed in the Hundred Family Surnames poem, contained in the line 江童顏郭 (Jiāng, Tóng, Yán, Guō).
 It is the 75th most common surname in China (2007), and the 25th most common surname in Taiwan (2010).

 Origins

-After Boyi helped Yu the Great bring flood control to near yellow river, Yu's son and successor Qi of Xia offered Boyi's son, Xuanzhong, the position of Lord of Jiangdi (江地 - modern Jiangling County in Hubei Province).
-Boyi's descendants ruled the area as kings of an autonomous "River Kingdom" (江国 (Jiāng Guó)) during the Shang dynasty and Western Zhou dynasty, with its capital city near today's Zhengyang County, Henan Province.
+According to the Yuanhe Xingzuan, a descendant of Boyi was at some point enfeoffed as ruler of the state of Jiang.

-During the Spring and Autumn period, the kingdom was often under attack from the neighboring states of Chu, Song, and Qi, each of which was larger than the "River Kingdom".
-While defending from neighbors' attacks, the Jiang state also had to deal with the Huai River's frequent flooding, which often inundated the kingdom's central areas.
+During the Spring and Autumn period, Jiang was often under attack from the neighboring states of Chu, Song, and Qi.
+While defending from neighbors' attacks, Jiang also had to deal with the Huai River's frequent flooding, which often inundated the state's central areas.
 These difficulties prevented Jiang from developing significant economic or military power.
 It survived until 623 BC when it was destroyed by Chu.

-At the time of the kingdom's destruction, many of its surviving inhabitants fled to what is now Henan Province and took the kingdom's name, "Jiang", as their clan name (shi).
+After its destruction, many of its surviving inhabitants fled to what is now Henan Province and adopted "Jiang" as their clan name (shi).